StevenGorlicki/CeresWeb/README.md

-# Web Designer for CeriesAI, A data-driven Lesson planner built to empower educators in the classroom.
+# Web Designer for CeriesAI, A data-driven lesson planner built to empower educators in the classroom.

 Current WebLink:  @https://ceresai.vercel.app/